chrissearle/www_cso/content/2020/03/30/account-view.md

 ---
 title: Account View
 date: 2020-03-30 20:50 +0200
-tags: ios, swift, swiftui, xcode, s'banken
+tags: ios, swift, swiftui, xcode, sbanken
-series: Revisiting the S'banken API with SwiftUI
+series: Revisiting the Sbanken API with SwiftUI
 intro: The app so far has the ability to get an authentication token.
 The next step is to actually use it.
 image: /images/posts/2020/03/account.png
 ---